HenriqueLBorges/henriquelborges.github.io/_posts/2020-06-23-wifi-fingerprints-with-machine-learning.markdown

 <img src="{{'/assets/images/posts/2020-06-23-wifi-fingerprints-with-machine-learning/graphs.png' | relative_url}}" alt="graphs.png">

 Graphs are a way to structure our data, here the important part is the relationship between our data.
 The image above is a graph representation of the classrooms I considered for my proof of concept.
 If we think about going from point A to point B, there is no way to reach the destination without pass by all points in between (unless you teleport yourself).
-This was kind of what I need needed to inform users about their next step towards their destination.
+This was kind of what I needed to inform users about their next step towards their destination.
 The good part is that Graph theory it's something very established, there are a lot of algorithms developed to perform a search inside a graph no matter the size.

 <h3>How the navigation works</h3>